cockroachdb/docs/v22.1/manage-certs-cli.md

 {{site.data.alerts.callout_info}}

-The ability to rapidly and locally generate private key/public certificate pairs is handy for development, but careful management of security certificates is an essential component of cluster security, and performing these tasks with a cloud-native tool such as Google Cloud Platform's Certificate Authority Service (CAS) offers many security advantages.
+The ability to rapidly and locally generate private key/public certificate pairs is important for development, but careful management of security certificates is an essential component of cluster security, and performing these tasks with a cloud-native tool such as Google Cloud Platform's Certificate Authority Service (CAS) offers many security advantages.

 Learn more: [Managing CockroachDB security certificates with HashiCorp Vault](manage-certs-vault.html).